-This program is two years in duration and is administered under the sponsorship of the University of Minnesota, Mayo School of Graduate Medical Education, and the American Society of Ophthalmic Plastic Reconstructive Surgery.
-Our program matriculates two fellows in each odd-numbered year.
-One fellow will spend the first year of the program at the Mayo Clinic, and the other fellow will spend the first year at the University of Minnesota; each fellow will then switch institutions for the second year of training.
-Our next openings would be for fellows starting in July 2019.
+This program is two years in duration and is administered under the sponsorship of the University of Minnesota and the American Society of Ophthalmic Plastic Reconstructive Surgery.
+Our next openings would be for fellows starting in July 2021.

 This fellowship is sponsored by the American Society of Ophthalmic Plastic and Reconstructive Surgery, Inc. (ASOPRS).